-The neighborhood can provide extra information for each node so as to obtain a better representation.
-In order to adopt neighborhood neural encoders in large-scale KG, an intuitive idea is to utilize partial neighborhood information instead of the full multi-hop subgraph.
+The neighborhood surely contains information for the target node, therefore can be used for learning its representation.
+In order to adopt neighborhood neural encoders in large-scale KG, an intuitive idea is to utilize partial neighborhood information instead of the complete multi-hop subgraph.